cobwebch/external_import/Documentation/Installation/Index.rst

 possible to define a start date (this tiny feature was a lot of hassle to maintain across TYPO3 versions).

+All hooks were removed.
+If you were still using hooks, please refer to the :ref:`archived page about hooks <appendix-hooks>` to find replacement instructions.

 .. _installation-upgrade-630: